ska-telescope/ska-osd/docs/src/api/semantic-validation/guide.rst

             "detail": {
                 "interface": "interface is not valid",
                 "observing_command_output": "observing_command_input is missing",
-                "raise_semantic": "raise_semantic is not a boolean value ",
                 "sources":
                     "gitlab://gitlab.com/ska-telescope14.1?~default~#tmdata not found"
                     " in SKA CAR - make sure to add tmdata CI!"